amitfin/oref_alert/README.md

 ### `oref_distance`

 Gets an area name and measures the distance between the area's coordinates and home, an entity, or coordinates (similar to the built-in [`distance`](https://www.home-assistant.io/docs/configuration/templating/#distance) function).
 The unit of measurement (kilometers or miles) depends on the system’s configuration settings.
-If the area name is not found, the return value is -1.
+If the area name is not found, the return value is None.
 Can be used also as a filter.

 `{{ oref_distance('פתח תקווה') }}`